Manhhao/anki.transfer-review-history/README.md

 Run using Tools->Update IDs.
 Your Anki will freeze, just don't touch it and let it run, you can run Anki with it's console using the bat file in Anki's installation directory to see an output.
 A pop up will appear when it is finished.

-Delete Kaishi 1.5k and then import it using the akpg again.
+Delete Kaishi 1.5k and then import it using the apkg again.

 If everything worked well it should say it updated 1,4xx⁩ cards, while importing the remaining cards (in case of using Core).

 Those cards are the duplicates that are missing, you can simply move them to the correct deck by going into the browser, CTRL + A -> Change Deck -> Choose the Deck they should be moved into -> Move Cards.
 These cards will already have the correct IDs as they were moved over.
 You can delete the now empty Kaishi 1.5k deck.

-That's it, if you now try to import the Kaishi akpg, it should say that 1501 were already present in the collection.
+That's it, if you now try to import the Kaishi apkg, it should say that 1501 were already present in the collection.

 Original README below
 # Transfer Review History